 New Medicaid eligibility and enrollment system launched in November 2018

 In November 2018, Louisiana rolled out a new Medicaid eligibility and enrollment system that allows for real-time eligibility determinations using data from state and federal systems, instead of relying on manual eligibility determinations.
-And enrollees no longer receive phone calls from Louisiana Medicaid when their coverage is up for renewal; notices and requests for additional information will be sent by mail instead, and the system was set up to require enrollees to provide updated information in a timely manner in order to avoid termination of their coverage.
+And under the new system, enrollees would no longer receive phone calls from Louisiana Medicaid when their coverage is up for renewal; notices and requests for additional information would be sent by mail instead, and the system was set up to require enrollees to provide updated information in a timely manner in order to avoid termination of their coverage.

 However, in August 2019, the state temporarily suspended the program that would terminate Medicaid coverage for people who don’t respond to requests for updated information.
 And when the COVID pandemic began several months later, Medicaid eligibility redeterminations ground to a halt nationwide.
 The Families First Coronavirus Response Act, enacted in March 2020, provides states with additional federal Medicaid funding, but on the condition that enrollees cannot have their coverage terminated (unless the enrollee requests it or moves out of state) for the duration of the COVID public health emergency (PHE).

-The PHE is expected to last at least through the end of 2021, but Louisiana Medicaid members can expect to start receiving notifications that their coverage will be subject to an eligibility redetermination at the end of the PHE.
+The PHE is expected to last at least into the fall of 2022, but Louisiana Medicaid members can expect to start receiving notifications that their coverage will be subject to an eligibility redetermination at the end of the PHE.
 The new system that Louisiana implemented in 2018 automatically connects to state and federal databases to obtain member information regarding income and other eligibility requirements, and that will once again be in use after the PHE ends.

 Louisiana enacted legislation in 2018 to create a workforce training program

 H.B.735, which passed 97-1 in the House and 32-0 in the Senate, was signed into law in May and took effect in August 2018.
 The law directs the state to create a workforce training and education pilot program for “improving employment opportunities and promoting workforce advancement” among people receiving public assistance, including Medicaid.
-The pilot program debuted in 2019 in Monroe.
-Enrollment in the pilot program is voluntary.
-Enrollees will receive assistance with job training, job referral, career planning, apprenticeships and other job skills development.
+The pilot program debuted in 2019 in Monroe, with voluntary enrollment.
+Enrollees receive assistance with job training, job referral, career planning, apprenticeships and other job skills development.